The Enrollment Funnel: Understanding the Admissions Process

 - Proactive Outreach: A network of e-mail notifications alert students when their applications are complete or when items are needed.

-- Admitted Student Day: An all-day event offering opportunities to interact with faculty and tour campus facilities.
+- Admitted Student Days: All-day events offering opportunities to interact with faculty and tour campus facilities.

 - Out-of-Area Receptions: Admitted students and their families attend receptions in other states and nations.